wp-plugins/robo-gallery/readme.txt

 Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

-= How to customize border of the gallery thumbnails? =

-In gallery settings you can find general settings section where you can turn on/off thumbnails border.
-Also you can customize there style of the border, namely width, color and style of the thumbnail borders

 = How to generate shortcode for Wordpress page, post or widget? =

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor